 The Audit Committee's Charter requires the provision of non-audit services to the Company or its business units by the external audit firm to be approved by the Audit Committee.

-In accordance with sections 249V and 250T of the Corporations Act 2001 (Cth), Ernst & Young attend and are available to answer questions at the Company's Annual General Meetings.
+In accordance with sections 249V and 250T of the Corporations Act 2001 (Cth), the Company's current auditor, Ernst & Young, attends and is available to answer questions at the Company's Annual General Meeting.